simonmaeldev/detect_fake_news/README.md

 This project serves as an exercise to train and improve Python programming skills, particularly in the areas of natural language processing and machine learning.
 It demonstrates how to build a simple fake news detector using Python and various libraries.

+Note: the predictions could be better, but it wasn't the main goal of this project.

 ## Installation

 1. Download the CSV file from [this Google Drive link](https://drive.google.com/file/d/1er9NJTLUA3qnRuyhfzuN0XUsoIC4a-_q/view).